OXERVATE® is a recombinant human nerve growth factor indicated for the treatment of neurotrophic keratitis (NK).

 Prescribing Information

-NK is caused by corneal nerve damage1
+NK may be caused by corneal nerve damage1

 Etiologies